HOW TO GET GIGS

 The bottom line is, in the music industry, experience is just as important as who you know and your expertise at your instrument.

 There are plenty of gig opportunities for bands and musicians regardless of genre or style, and with good connections you are likely to build an ever-expanding network to get your band off to a good start.
+Once you start getting bookings, make sure you protect yourself with proper contracts for live gigs.

 Don’t forget! if you’re looking for more gigs, consider signing your band up to the Last Minute Musicians Entertainment Directory, the UK’s leading live entertainment portal.